cleecoloma/cookbot-ai-app/README.md

 ### Note

 This is a forked repository of my team project that was developed with 2 other teammates.
+I was a key contributor for this project.
 See below for old version of code/repository.

 - [Old CookBotAI APP](https://github.com/CookBotAI/cook-bot-app)